What we know about monkeypox as rare virus spreads

 Where did monkeypox originate?

-The first recorded case of monkeypox was identified in what is now the Democratic Republic of Congo in 1970.

-While it would have initially been transmitted to humans by contact with the blood or bodily fluids of contaminated primates (or rodents such as tree squirrels and Gambian rats), it is an infectious disease so is much more likely to be caught from fellow human sufferers.
+While it would have initially been transmitted to humans by contact with the blood or bodily fluids of contaminated primates, or via intermediary rodents such as tree squirrels and Gambian rats, it is much more likely to be caught from fellow humans.

+That said, the US Centers for Disease Control and Prevention (CDC) warns there is a “theoretical risk” the disease could be capable of airborne tranmission.

+In the 2017 outbreak that took place in Nigeria, the largest seen so far, 172 suspected cases of monkeypox were identified and 61 confirmed cases were reported across the country.

 What are the symptoms?

-The disease has a six-to-16 day incubation period.
-In its opening stages, patients first suffer fever, headaches, swellings, back pain, aching muscles and a general listlessness.
+A relatively mild viral infection, the disease has a six-to-16 day incubation period and sees patients first suffer fever, headaches, swellings, back pain, aching muscles and a general listlessness in its opening stages.

-Once the fever breaks, the sufferer’s body will face a skin eruption, in which a rash spreads across the face, followed by the rest of the body, most commonly the palms of the hands and soles of the feet.
+Once that passes and the fever breaks, the sufferer will experience a skin eruption, in which a rash spreads across the face, followed by the rest of the body, most commonly the palms of the hands and soles of the feet.

 The blemishes evolve from lesions into crusted blisters, which can then take three weeks to heal and disappear.